Home / Egg donation – Oslo – Trondheim – Bergen – Stavanger

-Many women experience that their egg quality is not good enough to get pregnant, or that their ovaries do not produce eggs.
-Medicus is Norway's largest clinic when it comes to egg donation, and we have helped many couples get pregnant with egg donation.
+Medicus is Norway's largest clinic when it comes to egg donation with services in Oslo, Trondheim, Bergen and Stavanger.
+We have helped many couples get pregnant with egg donation.
 Are you wondering if this is the path for you?
-Or are you evaluated and ready to get started?
+Or are you ready to get started?

 Here you will find everything you need to know about how egg donation works with us.